 Know the Pest

-Now that the pest has been identified, it is important to know all there is to know about the pest.
-This includes its biology, life cycle, habits, food etc. Having this information will make it easier to control the pest.
+Now that you’ve identified your pest(s), it’s important to know all there is to know them.
+This includes their biology, life cycle, habits, food, etc. Having this information will make it easier to control them.

 Set a Threshold